seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 # Retrieval-Union Semantics (RUS)

+__Interpret logic in a retrieval-oriented manner, not in a formal-mathematical manner.__

 Retrieval-Union Semantics (RUS) is a minimalist yet complete model for representing logical structures in retrieval tasks.
 Everything mentioned is interpreted by default as a __union (ANY)__, so __OR__ does not need to be